-What is a "PCP" and what does the PCP do for you?
+What is a PCP and what does the PCP do for you?

-When you become a member of our plan, you must choose a plan provider to be your Primary Care Provider (PCP).
-Your PCP is a healthcare professional who specializes in Family or General Practice, Internal Medicine, or Pediatrics and who meets state requirements and is trained to give you routine or basic medical care as well as arrange or coordinate the rest of the covered services you get as a member of our plan.
+When you become a member of Blue Advantage, you must choose a plan provider to be your Primary Care Provider (PCP).
+Your PCP is a physician or in some states a nurse practitioner, who meets state requirements and is trained to give you basic medical care.
+As we explain below, you will get your routine or basic care from your PCP.
+Your PCP can coordinate your care and has a deeper understanding of your healthcare needs.
+A PCP is trained for and skilled in disease prevention and the diagnosis and treatment of acute and chronic illnesses.
+Your PCP will provide most of your care and will help you arrange or coordinate the rest of the covered services you get as a member of our plan.
 This includes:

 - X-rays

 - Laboratory tests

 - Therapies

 - Care from doctors who are specialists

 - Hospital admissions

 - Home health, and

 - Follow-up care.